+Now back to these lactation cookies!
 Another reason why I opted for no-bake was that I had read that lactation cookie dough was more effective than the actual baked cookies – I’m guessing because baking makes the milk-promoting ingredients less effective.

 In this recipe, you bring a few ingredients to a boil and then add in all the good stuff.
 So while they’re heated a bit, they’re not baked at a high temperature for 10+ minutes.